lullaby1024/Anomaly_Detection/README.md

 - Remark: other than the anomalies identified by LSTM, the other algorithms capture anomalies in Jan, May, June and July, 2018.
 DBSCAN further identifies anomalies in early December, 2016, early February, 2017 and early October, 2017.

 ## Historical Research and Business implications
-- Anomalies occurred at early February, 2018 and late March, 2018.
+- Anomalies occurred in early February, 2018 and late March, 2018.

 ### February, 2018
 - There was a steady increasing trend in the closing prices until the sharp drop in February.